tg-gt/snapconnect/docs/snapconnect/PRD/PHASE2-PRD-spikyPOVs-update.md

 - "Level playing field" - everyone starts with 0 followers, encourages authentic, in-the-moment expression
 - Ephemeral content removes "permanent consequences" anxiety

-**Revenue Model**: B2B SaaS - Festival organizers pay $500-5000 per event for white-label social experience included in ticket price.
+**Revenue Model**: B2B SaaS - Event organizers pay $500-5000 per event for white-label social experience included in ticket price.

 ---

 ## Core User Stories - Phase 2

 ### Event Organizers (Primary Customer)
-- **As an organizer**, I want to deploy a custom social app for my festival that increases attendee engagement and retention
+- **As an organizer**, I want to deploy a custom social app for my event that increases attendee engagement and retention
 - **As an organizer**, I want to create location-based quests and challenges that guide attendees through the venue
 - **As an organizer**, I want real-time analytics on attendee behavior and popular activities
 - **As an organizer**, I want to control content expiration (immediate to 1 week post-event)
 - **As an organizer**, I want to integrate sponsors into quests and rewards naturally
 - **As an organizer**, I want to moderate content and manage inappropriate behavior

-### Festival Attendees (End Users)
+### Event Attendees (End Users)
-- **As an attendee**, I want to join my festival's private social network with a simple code
+- **As an attendee**, I want to join my event's private social network with a simple code
 - **As an attendee**, I want to complete location-based quests and earn points/badges
 - **As an attendee**, I want to share ephemeral content that creates urgency and excitement
 - **As an attendee**, I want to discover other attendees with similar interests without revealing personal info